 – May be used with or without antidepressants (determined by your physician)

-– Sessions are five times a week for four to six weeks.
+– Sessions are five times a week for six weeks followed by a two week taper.

 What does TMS feel like?